-For at least 3 years, from 2019 to 2021, DeleteMe’s “Sites We Remove From” displayed ~40 data brokers summarizing the the sites they covered.
-At that time, DeleteMe was presenting an authentic representation of its data broker coverage.
+For at least 3 years, from 2019 to 2021, DeleteMe’s “Sites We Remove From” displayed approximately ~40 data brokers summarizing the the sites they covered.
+See the screenshot below from the DeleteMe Sites We Remove From page from circa 2020.
+At that time, DeleteMe was presenting an authentic representation of its data broker coverage in its Standard plan.

-However, in 2021 and 2022 DeleteMe started receiving a lot of criticism for offering what amounted to the lowest number of data brokers covered in the industry.
-In response, DeleteMe used an accounting trick and some creative marketing to magically claim coverage for 750+ data brokers almost overnight.
+However, in 2021 and 2022 DeleteMe started receiving public criticism for offering what amounted to one of the lowest number of data brokers covered in the industry.
+In response, DeleteMe used what some might refer to as “creative accounting” or “creative marketing” and increased the number of data brokers listed on its Sites We Cover page by nearly 20X almost overnight.

-The way this accounting trick works is DeleteMe counted every site they’d ever removed a profile from over the prior 14 years including those submitted via Custom Requests and began advertising all of those sites as “Sites We Removed From”.
-Notice the clever use of words “Sites We Removed From” vs. the most industry standard “Sites We Cover”.
-Never mind many of the sites listed are no longer in business, or that 90% of the sites are not actually covered by default by any DeleteMe plan.
+The way this clever representation works, as we understand it, is DeleteMe counted every site they’d ever removed a profile from over the prior 13 years including those submitted via Custom Requests and began advertising all of those sites as “Sites We Removed From”.
+Notice the clever choice of words “Sites We Removed From” vs. the most industry standard “Sites We Cover”.
+Never mind that many of the sites listed are no longer in business, or that approximately 90% of the sites are not actually covered by default by any DeleteMe plan.

-The chart below displays the number of data brokers claimed by DeleteMe on its coverage page over time.
-Blue indicates Custom Requests, Red indicates data brokers covered by default by a DeleteMe plan.
-By claiming Custom Requests, DeleteMe gives the illusion of massive coverage, nevermind that many other personal data removal services such as Optery also offer Custom Requests, but most others do not inflate their coverage numbers in this way.
+The chart below displays the number of data brokers claimed by DeleteMe on its Sites We Cover page over time.
+Blue indicates Custom Requests, Red indicates data brokers specifically covered by a DeleteMe plan.
+By claiming Custom Requests, DeleteMe massively inflated its data broker coverage representation as compared to the way it was representing its data broker coverage in the past, and as compared to the way most other personal data removal services such as Optery represent their coverage of data brokers.

 🧮 DeleteMe Plans & Pricing